R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 ___
 #### INTENDED :

-You can check the challenge authors blog for that :D. I probably wouldnt have been able to come up with such an idea as explained here whenever it'll be up here -> [unvariant](https://unvariant.pages.dev/writeups/).
+You can check the challenge authors blog for that :D. I probably wouldnt have been able to come up with such an idea as explained here, when it'll be up over here -> [unvariant](https://unvariant.pages.dev/writeups/).
 Thus I had to come up with something unusual.
 I think you should go read the actual solution first before the current cause I feel one should always appreciate what the challenge was supposed to be before what it became.

 ___
 #### UNINTENDED / MY APPROACH -

-In the description of the challenge the author mentioned that the aslr brute was not above `8 bits` to which initially my idea was to overwrite the lowest byte of a `tcache` chunk to get an 8 bit brute on an overlap which I could maybe use as a spray of size to reduce it to a 4 bit brute.
+In the description of the challenge the author mentioned that the ASLR brute was not above `8 bits` to which initially my idea was to overwrite the lowest byte of a `tcache` chunk to get an 8 bit brute on an overlap which I could maybe use as a spray of size to reduce it to a 4 bit brute.
 But it seemed way too unreliable as for fsop also in the method that I knew of we needed another 4 bit brute for our chunk to land on the file structure and for us to get the leaks.

 `Honestly i just wanted to improve my odds because my internet is terrible`